 3. Bundling of products or services

 If you have a product set that has the potential to create more value as bundled offerings rather than standalone items, selling them as a package for a discounted rate can help to increase overall sales.

-This can be highly incentivizing for customers that were struggling to choose between your offers and a competitor’s and can now get both (or many) at a discounted price.
+This can be highly incentivizing for customers that were struggling to choose between several of your products or services and a competitor’s and can now get both (or many) at a discounted price.

 4. Free trial or demo